 Research interest(s)/area of expertise

-I am also an archaeologist, and my research combines material culture and documentary sources to understand how people navigated the unprecedented social pressures, systemic inequalities, and environmental changes that accompanied the development of late modern-postindustrial North American cities and Caribbean settlements.
+I am an historical archaeologist.
+My research combines material culture and documentary sources to understand how people navigated social pressures, systemic inequalities and environmental changes that accompanied the development of late modern-postindustrial North American cities and Caribbean settlements.

-I practice archaeology in collaboration with local residents, community organizations, and government agencies.
-Through these partnerships I apply archaeological findings to address the legacies of social justice issues, contribute to historic preservation efforts, and foster sustainable heritage management.
+I practice archaeology in collaboration with local residents, community organizations and government agencies.
+Through these partnerships I apply archaeological findings to examine topics of social justice, diaspora, and contribute to historic preservation.
 I also enlist my experience with materials science/archaeometry, remote sensing, and digital humanities in designing my research and disseminating results.
-Over the past two decades, I have conducted fieldwork on land and underwater in the Midwest, New England, and Caribbean; my current work involves projects on sites in Detroit, Hamtramck, and Montserrat (and soon, St. Croix).
+Over the past two decades, I have conducted fieldwork on land and underwater in the Midwest, New England and Caribbean; my current work involves projects on sites in Detroit, Hamtramck, Montserrat and St. Croix.
 I recently completed multi-year terms on Wayne State's Academic Senate and the Board of Directors of Preservation Detroit.
-I currently serve as Vice Chair of Michigan's State Historic Preservation Review Board and as a member of the Education Committee for the Hamtramck Historical Museum.
-Since 2020 I have been a Co-Editor of the American Experience in Archaeological Perspective historical archaeology book series for the University Press of Florida.
+I currently serve as vice chair of Michigan's State Historic Preservation Review Board and as a member of the Education Committee for the Hamtramck Historical Museum.
+Since 2020 I have been a co-editor of the American Experience in Archaeological Perspective historical archaeology book series for the University Press of Florida.

 - Postdoctoral Fellow, Archaeology & Engineering, Brown University, 2008-2011

 - Ph.D, Anthropology, Brown University, 2008

 - M.Phil, Archaeology and Heritage Management, University of Cambridge, 2003

 - B.A., Archaeology, Boston University, 2001